 Improvements Revolving Loan Fund program

 The Improvements Revolving Loan Fund Program is intended to provide low interest loan funding to counties, municipalities, districts and other water organizations that are tax exempt, for the construction of new water systems, the expansion or repair of existing water systems, or the consolidation of new or existing water systems.
-There is no set limit on the amount of the loan, but a maximum amount may be set at the discretion by the Local Governments and Rural Water Systems Improvements Board, as long as expenses meet program guidelines.
-As well, the funds from a loan may be coupled with funds from other source(s) to meet other needs of the overall project.
+A maximum loan amount of $5,000,000 per borrower for eligible expenses has been set by the Local Governments and Rural Water Systems Improvements Board (Board); however, the Board may allow (on a case-by-case basis if requested by the borrower and the need has been justified) the maximum loan limit to be exceeded by a vote of the Board.
+In addition, the funds from a loan may be coupled with funds from other source(s) to meet other needs of the overall project.
 The present interest rate is 1.95%, compounded monthly, to be amortized within 20 years of the project completion.
 Expect the loan process to take 6-8 months.

 Intended Use Plan and other documents